-In the spring of 2019 we installed approximately 350' of 24" piping that will allow additional chlorine contact time (CT) with the pumped water.
+In 2020, at our second well site, we installed approximately 650' of 30" piping that will allow additional chlorine contact time (CT) with the pumped water.
 The increased contact time will kill any harmful pathogens in the pumped water before it enters the distribution system.
-Plans are in motion to Install CT piping at our 2nd well location in 2020.